 As a component of the RPS, an environmental impact statement (EIS) is being prepared by NPS, with Reclamation as a cooperating agency.
-The required report to Congress, or Report, will be sent to Congress after the EIS process, including the Record of Decision, is completed.
+The required Report to Congress, or Report, will be sent to Congress after the EIS process is completed.
+This process will conclude with a Record of Decision (ROD) that documents the National Park Service's selected alternative.
+The ROD will be released no sooner than 30 days following the release date of this Final RPS/EIS, which is the date that the Environmental Protection Agency's Notice of Availability appears in the Federal Register.
 The Report will be coauthored by NPS and Reclamation.
 NPS, as the lead agency, will then submit the Report to the Secretary of the Interior, who will in turn submit it to Congress.
 The Report will summarize the study's findings and make recommendations.
 Implementation of those recommendations will then depend on congressional action.
-The Final RPS/EIS and the Record of Decision will accompany the Report as attachments thereto.
+The Final RPS/EIS and the Record of Decision will accompany the Report.
 If the Record of Decision finds that Congress should pass new legislation for the NRA, the Report will identify issues to be addressed in that new legislation.
 In other words, the Secretary of the Interior will make the recommendation to Congress, based on recommendations developed by NPS and Reclamation.

-In evaluating the congressional requirements and as a result of the public process, NPS has summarized some important considerations relating to this study.
+In evaluating the congressional requirements and as a result of the public involvement process, NPS has summarized some important considerations relating to this study.